Filter Categories

 Searching general or multi-disciplinary databases can sometimes give you too many results.
 To narrow your focus, try using a database dedicated to subject research.
 The list below highlights the top databases for finding subject journals and articles.
 The following research databases specialize in subjects covering archaeology.

 The Annual Review of Anthropology is a peer-reviewed academic journal that publishes comprehensive literature review articles in anthropology.
-Each year, a new volume is released, consisting of articles written by leading experts in the field, providing overviews of the most important and influential research and scholarship in anthropology.
+Each year, a new volume is released consisting of articles written by leading academics in the field, providing overviews of the most important and influential research and scholarship in anthropology.

 Anthropology Plus combines the content of two prominent anthropology databases: Anthropological Index Online (AIO) and Anthropological Literature (AL).
 It provides access to a wide range of anthropology-related scholarly literature, including journal articles, books, book chapters, conference proceedings, and reports.
-Subjects covered include:
+Available exclusively on the EBSCOhost platform.

 Anthrosource is an online platform for anthropological research.
 Produced by the American Anthropological Association (AAA) it provides access to scholarly journals, newsletters, and bulletins published by the AAA and other affiliated organizations.